IBM Cloud Docs

 Where do I find cost estimates for Direct Link offerings?

-You can estimate the cost of a service using the cost estimator on the provisioning pages for Direct Link offerings.
+You can estimate the cost of a service using the cost estimator on the provisioning page of Direct Link offerings.
 For example, log in to the IBM Cloud Direct Link console and click Order Direct Link.
 Then, choose to order Direct Link Connect or Direct Link Dedicated.
-As you complete the ordering form, cost estimates appear in the Summary side panel.
+You can click the Pricing tab to get cost estimates or, as you complete the ordering form, cost estimates will appear in the Summary side panel.

 In terms of cost, what do I pay for?